eosrio/hyperion-docs/docs/help/repair.md

 After version 3.3.9-5, Hyperion includes a tool to repair indexed data.
 This tool can be used to fix any unlinked block (forked) or missed blocks in the indexer.
-Usually forks are handled
+Usually forks are handled by the indexer itself, but there was an issue with the state-history plugin in the past, that caused fork events to be omitted during live indexing.
+For cases like that and others, this tool can be used to fix the data and check integrity.

 Use the following command to test the connection to the indexer: